shaack/shaack-com/site/pages/services.md

 ## 1. Conception, planning and design

-**Planning is essential**.
+**Planning** is essential.
 The concept and the definition of the general conditions influence all your future interaction with the website or app.

-**Complexity is the enemy of security** and also the enemy of users and editors.
+Complexity is the enemy of **security** and also the enemy of users and editors.
 Therefore we look for the simplest system for the respective requirements.

-**A clear structure makes it easier to use**.
+A clear **structure** makes it easier to use.
 This is reflected in my design, the user interface of the app and the overall concept of the website.

 ## 2. Production

-I draw on over 15 years of experience in developing apps and websites.
+I draw on over 15 years of **experience** in developing apps and websites.
 What I program is tested and meets the requirements.
 Related to the technique, I offer

-- **full stack programming** for web and apps,
+- **full stack programming for web and apps,**
-- **quality assurance** and automated tests of webapps and shops, unit tests, tests automation.
+- **quality assurance and automated tests** of webapps and shops, unit tests, tests automation.

 ## 3. Operation and maintenance